Germanium tetrachloride: Production

-Germanium tetrachloride can be generated directly from GeO_{2} (germanium dioxide) by dissolution of the oxide in concentrated hydrochloric acid.
 The resulting mixture is fractionally distilled to purify and separate the germanium tetrachloride from other products and impurities.
 The GeCl_{4} can be rehydrolysed with deionized water to produce pure GeO_{2}, which is then reduced under hydrogen to produce germanium metal.

 Production of GeO_{2}, however, is dependent on the oxidized form of germanium extracted from the ore.
 Copper-lead-sulfide and zinc-sulfide ores will produce GeS_{2}, which is subsequently oxidized to GeO_{2} with an oxidizer such as sodium chlorate.
 Zinc-ores are roasted and sintered and can produce the GeO_{2} directly.
 The oxide is then processed as discussed above.

 The classic synthesis from chlorine and germanium metal at elevated temperatures is also possible.
 Additionally, a chlorine free activation of germanium has been developed, giving a less energy intensive and more environmentally friendly alternative synthesis for germanium precursors.

 Application

 Germanium tetrachloride is used almost exclusively as an intermediate for several optical processes.
 GeCl_{4} can be directly hydrolysed to GeO_{2}, an oxide glass with several unique properties and applications, described below and in linked articles: